 I didn’t play on the PTR (public test realms) because I wanted the experience to be fresh.
 The PTR is something I normally avoid because I don’t enjoy seeing too many spoilers before the release of major content.

 My goblin hunter, Delyshia, hasn’t begun the World of Warcraft new patch.
 I’ll be sure to create a post about my experience on the Horde side once I’m able.

-Concerning the future of Blizzard Entertainment, Mike Morhiame said ‘he hopes the company continues to make games and he wishes them well’.
+Concerning the future of Blizzard Entertainment, Mike Morhaime said ‘he hopes the company continues to make games and he wishes them well’.
 I’m glad his answer was positive.
 Especially with everyone on edge with the recent layoffs, and with Blizzard struggling to keep their fans happy.